ccoenraets/OpenFB/README.md

 # Modified OpenFB #

-Modified OpenFB is a fork of OpenFB.
+Modified OpenFB is a fork of OpenFB (https://github.com/ccoenraets/OpenFB).

 OpenFB is a micro-library that lets you integrate your JavaScript applications with Facebook.
 It works for both browser-based and Cordova/PhoneGap apps.